Jamsekun/GMG_website/README.md

 - **MongoDB Connection Error**:
   - Check your `MONGODB_URI` in `.env`.
+  - For local MongoDB, ensure the service is running.
-  - Ensure your IP is allowlisted in MongoDB Atlas.
+  - For Atlas, ensure your IP is allowlisted.

 - **Tailwind CSS Not Working**:
   - Verify `tailwind.config.js` exists.